Our three-night stay and all experiences for our Family Vacation in State College, PA were hosted by Central PA Convention & Visitors Bureau.

 Have you ever heard of a Nittany Lion?
 I had not, here’s what it is – it is an ordinary mountain lion, like a cougar that roamed central Pennsylvania until the 1880s in the mountain range surrounding State College.
 They no longer exist, but there have been unconfirmed sightings since then.

-Now, the Nittany Lion has been the the mascot of Pennsylvania State University athletic teams since the 1920’s.
-If you didn’t pose with the Nittany Lion Shrine when in state College, were you even at Penn State?
+Now, the Nittany Lion has been the mascot of Pennsylvania State University athletic teams since the 1920’s.
+If you didn’t pose with the Nittany Lion Shrine when in State College, were you even at Penn State?
 As the second most photographed spot in Pennsylvania (behind the Liberty Bell), the shrine has become part of the Penn State tradition.

 Homewaters and Fly Fishing

 Homewaters doesn’t know it yet, but I’m about to be their next resident.
 I’m pleased to say that I found my destiny in life, to live in the most beautiful cabin I’ve ever seen in the middle of rural Pennsylvania, on a river.

 This is the kind of area where if you stop your vehicle on the side of the road to take a picture, the next car rolls up to check on you to make sure you aren’t in need of assistance.
 These are the kind of people who reside in this area and frankly, it is refreshing to see kindness and consideration again.

 Never before have I felt so at home while on the road.
 From the moment we arrived at Homewaters, we greeted with huge smiles and warm laughter.
 There was a slip and slide set up for the kids to play with and we all had so much fun there!
 Homewaters is an upscale, membership-based fishing lodge in Spruce Creek, Pennsylvania.
 It was amazing.